FarisMarouane/next-js-blog/data/blog/en/react_server_components.md

 ---
 id: 0
-title: "Playing around with Next JS app directory and React Server Components"
+title: 'Playing around with Next JS app directory and React Server Components'
-lang: "en"
+lang: 'en'
 date: '2023-06-27'
 lastModified: '2023-07-11'
-metaTitle: "React Server Components"
+metaTitle: 'React Server Components'
-metaDesc: "What are Server Components and how can we use them to improve our React apps ?"
+metaDesc: 'What are Server Components and how can we use them to improve our React apps ?'
 ---

 As I have been bored lately, I decided to see what's the hype with React Server Components (RSCs) and how, as a frontend engineer, I can use them to deliver faster and better apps to my clients.